-Newborn receives a passing result on initial newborn hearing screening:
+Newborn receives passing result on initial newborn hearing screening:

-- Document results in medical record.
+- · Document result in medical record.

-- Communicate final result to family and primary care provider.
+- Communicate final results to family, primary care provider, and MDH.

-- Export results to MNScreen.
+- Export results in MNScreen.

-Newborn receives a refer result on initial hearing screen:
+Newborn receives refer result on initial newborn hearing screening:

-- Document results in medical record. - Rescreen both ears four to six hours later but before discharge.
+- · Document result in medical record. - Rescreen both ears four to six hours later but before discharge.

-Newborn receives a refer result on hearing rescreen:
+Newborn receives refer result on rescreen:

-- Document results in medical record. - Schedule full audiologic evaluation prior to discharge or ASAP after discharge. - Communicate final results and follow-up plan to family and primary care provider. - Export results to MNScreen.
+- · Document result in medical record. - Schedule and arrange for follow-up hearing appointment at 1 to 2 weeks of life. - If outpatient rescreen is done at the nursery and baby has refer result or no-show, schedule a diagnostic audiology appointment ASAP. - Communicate final results and follow-up plan to family, primary care provider, and MDH. - Export results in MNScreen.

-Newborn receives a passing result on hearing rescreen:
+Newborn receives pass result on rescreen:

 - Document results in medical record.

-- Communicate final results and follow-up plan to family and primary care provider.
+- Communicate final result to family, primary care provider, and MDH.

-- Export results to MNScreen.
+- Export results in MNScreen.